-Malnutrition among the East Pakistan refugees sheltering in India could result in widespread deaths among the young unless the subjected government child care programme is launched soon.
+Background: Malnutrition among the East Pakistan refugees sheltering in India could result in widespread deaths among the young unless the subjected government child care programme is launched soon.
 But implementation of the programme will be delayed by about a month, according to official estimates, due in part to the ten day holiday beginning on September 26 for Bengal's biggest Hindu festival.

 Visnews cameraman Jagdish Kapoor went into one of the refugees camps near Calcutta to film the desperate children.
 A British doctor has estimated that 100,000 to 150,000 children under the age of eight have already died of malnutrition, and many more could die.
 Operation decline, the government programme, is hardly off the ground, and ??? does go into operation it is expected to be only one-seventh the original ???.

 SYNOPSIS: The Hindus of calcutta are preparing for their biggest religious festival, in celebration of the goddess Durga, the ??? of evil.